-- Incentivizing investment at all levels — federal, state, community and program — to embed family voice in decision making.
+- Incentivizing investment at all levels — federal, state, community and program — to center and embed family voice in decision making.
 We champion building and strengthening ongoing structures that embed bi-directional communication among families engaged in the early childhood system with providers, advocates and system leaders.

 - Increasing investment in two-generation approaches that build family well-being by intentionally and simultaneously working with children and the adults in their lives together.

 - Supporting programs in increasing their capacity to undertake meaningful family engagement.
 This includes protecting and increasing funding for dedicated family support staff in early learning programs.